myhdl/myhdl/doc/source/manual/reference.rst

       This attribute is used to overwrite the default top-level instance name and the basename of the VCD output filename.

+   .. attribute:: directory

+      This attribute is used to set the directory to which VCD files are written.
+By default, the current working directory is used.

    .. attribute:: timescale

       This attribute is used to set the timescale corresponding to unit steps, according to the VCD format.
 The assigned value should be a string.
       The default timescale is "1ns".